aixoss/aix-puppet/README.md

- The aim of this provider is to provide appropriate eFix installations using flrtvc functionality to compute eFix to be installable, and NIM push functionality to install eFix.<br> "root" parameter is used as download directory : it should be an ad-hoc file system dedicated to download efix, keep this file system separated from the system so prevent saturation.<br>
+ The aim of this provider is to provide appropriate eFix installations using flrtvc functionality to compute eFix to be installable, and NIM push functionality to install eFix.<br> "root" parameter is used as download directory : it should be an ad-hoc file system dedicated to download eFix, keep this file system separated from the system so prevent saturation.<br>
  List of appropriate eFix to be installed on a system is firstly computed by 'flrtvc', then checked against constraints and a short list of eFix of installable eFix is computed, a NIM resource is then built and then applied, so that eFix are installed.<br>
- These several steps necessary to achieve this efix installation task, are performed following this order : "installFlrtvc", "runFlrtvc", "parseFlrtvc", "downloadFixes", "checkFixes", "buildResource", "installResource". <br>
+ These several steps necessary to achieve this eFix installation task, are performed following this order : "installFlrtvc", "runFlrtvc", "parseFlrtvc", "downloadFixes", "checkFixes", "buildResource", "installResource". <br>
+ Step "buildResource" builds a NIM lpp_source resource whose name follows these naming conventions : prefix is 'PAA_FLRTVC_' and suffix is name of the target, for example 'PAA_FLRTVC_quimby01' for NIM resource used to perform eFix installation on quimby01 LPAR.
  Executions can be stopped after any step, and this is controlled through the 'to_step' parameter into ./manifests/init.pp.<br>
  Each step persists its results into a yaml file, which can be found into